kanei/vantuch.cz/wp-content/plugins/wp-gpx-maps/readme.txt

 == Frequently Asked Questions ==

-= what are all available shortcode attributes? =
+= Which shortcode attributes are available? =

-The attributes are:
+You can use the following shortcodes:

-1. gpx: relative path to gpx
+1. gpx: Relative path to the GPX file
-1. width: width in pixels
+1. width: Width in pixels
-1. mheight: map height
+1. mheight: Map height
-1. gheight: graph height
+1. gheight: Graph height
+1. skipcache: Do not use cache.
+If TRUE might be very slow (default is false)
+1. download: Allow users to download your GPX file (default is false)
+1. summary: Print summary details of your GPX track (default is false)
+1. summarytotlen: Print total distance in summary table (default is false)
+1. summarymaxele: Print max elevation in summary table (default is false)
+1. summaryminele: Print min Elevation in summary table (default is false)
+1. summaryeleup: Print total climbing in summary table (default is false)
+1. summaryeledown: Print total descent in summary table (default is false)
+1. summaryavgspeed: Print average Speed in summary table (default is false)
+1. summarytotaltime: Print total time in summary table (default is false)
-1. mtype: map available types are: HYBRID, ROADMAP, SATELLITE, TERRAIN, OSM1 (Open Street Map), OSM2 (Open Cycle Map), OSM3 (Hike & Bike), OSM4 (Open Cycle Map - Transport), OSM5 (Open Cycle Map - Landscape), OSM6 (MapToolKit - Terrain)
+1. mtype: Map available types are: HYBRID, ROADMAP, SATELLITE, TERRAIN, OSM1 (Open Street Map), OSM2 (Open Cycle Map), OSM4 (Open Cycle Map - Transport), OSM5 (Open Cycle Map - Landscape), OSM6 (MapToolKit - Terrain), OSM7 (Open Street Map - Humanitarian map style), OSM 9 (Hike & Bike), OSM10 (Open Sea Map)
-1. waypoints: print the gpx waypoints inside the map (default is FALSE)
-1. donotreducegpx: print all the point without reduce it (default is FALSE)
-1. pointsoffset: skip points closer than XX meters(default is 10)
-1. uom: distance/altitude possible unit of measure are: 0, 1, 2, 3, 4, 5 (0 = meters, 1 = feet/miles, 2 = meters/kilometers, 3 = meters/nautical miles, 4 = meters/miles, 5 = feet/nautical miles)
-1. mlinecolor: map line color (default is #3366cc)
+1. mlinecolor: Map line color (default is #3366cc)
-1. glinecolor: altitude line color (default is #3366cc)
+1. zoomonscrollwheel: Zoom on map when mouse scroll wheel (default is false)
-1. showspeed: show speed inside the chart (default is FALSE)
-1. showhr: show heart rate inside the chart (default is FALSE)
-1. showele: show elevation data inside the chart (default is TRUE)
-1. showcad: show cadence inside the chart (default is FALSE)
-1. showgrade: show grade inside the chart (default is FALSE)
+1. waypoints: Print the gpx waypoints inside the map (default is false)
-1. glinecolorspeed: speed line color (default is #ff0000)
-1. glinecolorhr: heart rate line color (default is #ff77bd)
-1. glinecolorcad: cadence line color (default is #beecff)
-1. glinecolorgrade: grade line color (default is #beecff)
-1. uomspeed: unit of measure for speed are: 0, 1, 2, 3, 4, 5 (0 = m/s, 1 = km/h, 2 = miles/h, 3 = min/km, 4 = min/miles, 5 = Nautical Miles/Hour (Knots))
-1. chartFrom1: minimun value for altitude chart
-1. chartTo1: maxumin value for altitude chart
-1. chartFrom2: minimun value for speed chart
-1. chartTo2: maxumin value for speed chart
 1. startIcon: Start track icon
 1. endIcon: End track icon
 1. currentIcon: Current position icon (when mouse hover)
-1. waypointicon: waypoint custom icon
+1. waypointicon: Waypoint custom icon
+1. showele: Show elevation data inside the chart (default is true)
+1. uom: Distance/altitude possible unit of measure (0 = meters, 1 = feet/miles, 2 = meters/kilometers, 3 = meters/nautical miles, 4 = meters/miles, 5 = feet/nautical miles)
+1. glinecolor: Altitude line color (default is #3366cc)
+1. chartFrom1: Minimun value for altitude chart
+1. chartTo1: Maxumin value for altitude chart
+1. showspeed: Show speed inside the chart (default is false)
+1. glinecolorspeed: Speed line color (default is #ff0000)
+1. uomspeed: Unit of measure for speed (0 = m/s, 1 = km/h, 2 = miles/h, 3 = min/km, 4 = min/miles, 5 = Nautical Miles/Hour (Knots), 6 = min/100 meters)
+1. chartFrom2: Minimun value for speed chart
+1. chartTo2: Maxumin value for speed chart
+1. showhr: Show heart rate inside the chart (default is false)
+1. glinecolorhr: Heart rate line color (default is #ff77bd)
+1. showatemp: Show temperature inside the chart (default is false)
+1. glinecoloratemp: Temperature line color (default is #ff77bd)
+1. showcad: Show cadence inside the chart (default is false)
+1. glinecolorcad: Cadence line color (default is #beecff)
+1. showgrade: Show grade inside the chart (default is false)
+1. glinecolorgrade: Grade line color (default is #beecff)
 1. nggalleries: NextGen Gallery id or a list of Galleries id separated by a comma
 1. ngimages: NextGen Image id or a list of Images id separated by a comma
+1. attachments: Show all images that are attached to post (default is false)
-1. dtoffset: the difference (in seconds) between your gpx tool date and your camera date
+1. dtoffset: The difference (in seconds) between your gpx tool date and your camera date
-1. zoomonscrollwheel: zoom on map when mouse scroll wheel
-1. download: Allow users to download your GPX file
-1. skipcache: Do not use cache.
-If TRUE might be very slow (default is FALSE)
-1. summary: Print summary details of your GPX (default is FALSE)
-1. summarytotlen: Print Total distance in summary table (default is FALSE)
-1. summarymaxele: Print Max Elevation in summary table (default is FALSE)
-1. summaryminele: Print Min Elevation in summary table (default is FALSE)
-1. summaryeleup: Print Total climbing in summary table (default is FALSE)
-1. summaryeledown: Print Total descent in summary table (default is FALSE)
-1. summaryavgspeed: Print Average Speed in summary table (default is FALSE)
+1. pointsoffset: Skip points closer than XX meters (default is 10)
-1. summarytotaltime: Print Total time in summary table (default is FALSE)
+1. donotreducegpx: Print all the point without reduce it (default is false)

-= What happening if I've a very large gpx? =
+= What happening if I've a very large GPX files? =

 This plugin will print a small amout of points to speedup javascript and pageload.

 = Is it free? =

 Yes!

 == Screenshots ==